 I turn 40 this year.
 That’s 4-0.
 I can’t believe it, largely because I still think of myself as 18 years old, and sprightly.
 It’s kind of surprising, every time I look in the mirror.
 A ‘whoah’ moment and not always in a good way.

 It led me to thinking about the other signs of aging… take it as my warning to you, ’cause it sneaks up on you!
 Individuals who want to combat signs of skin aging may consider getting Injectables in Baton Rouge, LA which may help reduce wrinkles.
+You can go to experts like Cyrus Advanced Institute and ask about anti-aging treatments.

 1) The Music Of My Bones